carineang/tp/docs/UserGuide.md

       <pre>

     1. Copy the path of the folder
-        - Right-click the folder and select "Copy as Path".
+        - Click the address bar of the folder (this might require pressing Ctrl + L).
+        - Copy with Ctrl + C.

     2. Open a command terminal
         - Press Ctrl + Alt + T.